TaylorResearchLab/Petagraph/petagraph/data_dict.md

 **Source**: Single cell RNAseq data from human fetal heart tissue was obtained from the Asp et al. 2019 publication "A Spatiotemporal Organ-Wide Gene Expression and Cell Atlas of the Developing Human Heart", which can be found at https://pubmed.ncbi.nlm.nih.gov/31835037/.

 **Preproccessing**: Average gene expression of each cluster was calculated and used to represent each gene within a cell type cluster.
-Single cell heart concept nodes were created and connections to cell type nodes (author defined cell types, as many cell types  defined in the paper are not currently part of the Cell Ontology) and `HGNC` nodes connections were made.
-The Single cell heart Code nodes have an SAB of `ASP2019`  the cell types defined in the paper have an SAB of `ASP2019CLUSTER`.
+Single cell fetal heart concept nodes were created and connections to cell type nodes from the Cell Ontology (CL) and HGNC nodes connections were made.
+There were also quite a few cell types defined in the Asp et al. paper that do not currently exist in the CL.
+We created our own cell type Concept nodes for these cell types with an SAB of ‘ASP2019CLUSTER’.
+The Single cell heart Code nodes have an SAB of `ASP2019`.

 <img src="https://github.com/TaylorResearchLab/Petagraph/blob/main/figures/publication_figures/schema_figures/SCHEART.png" alt="drawing" width="800"/>